 How to Become a Forensic Scientist

-The easiest way to get into a career as a forensic scientist is by completing a bachelor’s degree in forensic science, biological sciences or another science-based subject.
-Other areas such as geology and statistics can also be useful for entry-level roles whereby you can work your way up to becoming a forensic scientist.
+The easiest way to get into a career as a forensic scientist is by completing a degree or course in forensic science, a course in biology, or another science-based subject.
+Having completed a course in criminology, law, a science subject, master’s degree, or other relevant bachelor’s degree, can help you learn skills for entry-level roles whereby you can work your way up to becoming a forensic scientist.

 Skill Set Required for a Forensic Scientist

 Having an inquisitive mind and the patience to work hard to uncover the evidence you need is essential, as is the ability to be open-minded about the situation and evidence you are analysing.
 As you will be working with other professionals such as crime scene investigators, being patient when waiting on other evidence and using your communication skills is essential in this line of work.